General Program Information

 The UCF Doctor of Physical Therapy program is unable to directly assist student in procuring sites for observation hours, however, candidates can search for physical therapy clinics in their area by visiting the “Find a PT” page on APTA.org.

-Verifying twenty-five (25) hours of observation/work experiences under the direct supervision of a licensed physical therapist is recommended.
+Verifying twenty-five (25) hours of observation/work experiences under the direct supervision of a licensed physical therapist is required.
 Volunteering in various settings and interacting with diverse populations is a great way to learn more about the profession, strengthen your application to the program and further instill your desire to become a physical therapist.

 Financial Aid & Assistance/Residency Information